 Looking for an incredible potato recipe?
-Try my one pan crispy smashed potatoes.
+Try my one pan potatoes.
 They melt in your mouth and are perfect for weeknights or holidays.
-The potatoes are tender in the center and perfectly crispy on the outside.
+The potatoes are incredibly tender in the center and lightly browned on the outside.
 They honestly melt in your mouth, it’s amazing.
 As an added bonus, you only need one pan for this recipe, making clean up a breeze.

-This crispy smashed potatoes recipe is easy to make and delicious.
+This one pan potato recipe is easy to make and delicious.
 Perfect as a weeknight side dish or as a holidays menu item.
 You will be blown away by how quickly these smashed potatoes come together.

-Grab a large saute pan and add the rinsed petite gold potatoes.
+Grab a large non-stick sauteuse pan and lightly spray it with avocado oil spray.
+Next, add the rinsed petite gold potatoes.
 Make sure they are not stacked on top of each other.
-Add just enough water to cover the potatoes.
-Next, you’ll add the sliced shallots, minced garlic, rosemary, olive oil, butter, and salt into the water with the potatoes.
+Add just enough water to cover the potatoes and season with kosher salt.
+Next, add the diced shallots, whole garlic cloves, rosemary and thyme sprigs, olive oil and butter to the pan over medium heat.

 Let everything simmer in the pan until the water begins to evaporate.
-You should see a soft boil (not a rolling boil) begin to happen after 5-10 minutes.
-If you do not see a soft boil, turn up the heat.
-Once 3/4 of the water has evaporated, reduce the heat to medium low and use a ramekin to begin smashing the potatoes.
-Do not press them too hard or you will have a hard time flipping them.
-Once crispy on both sides, add 1/4 cup of chicken broth to deglaze the pan.
-Add the crispy potatoes to a serving platter and top them with grated parmesan cheese and a pinch of salt.
-Begin making the gravy.
+You should see a boil begin to happen after 5-10 minutes.
+If you do not see a boil, turn up the heat.
+Once 3/4 of the water has evaporated, reduce the heat to low, remove the fresh herb stems, and use a ramekin to VERY gently pop the skin of the potatoes.
+DO NOT press them too hard or they will crumble.
+You will not be able to flip them if you smash them to much.
+Let the potatoes continue to lightly brown in the pan on both sides.

 How to Make Pan Gravy

-Once you remove the potatoes from the pan, add cornstarch and chicken broth over medium low heat.
-Be sure to scrape the bottom of the pan so you get the crispy shallots, garlic and rosemary.
-These are the little bits of magic in the bottom of the pan that you don’t want to waste.
+Once you remove the potatoes from the pan, add AP flour and butter over medium low heat to form a roux.
+Whisk well.
+Be sure to scrape the bottom of the pan so you get the shallots, garlic, thyme and rosemary.
+Add chicken broth and deglaze the pan.

 One Pan Crispy Smashed Potatoes – Healthyish Foods